merijndewit/Office_Portal/README.md

 	git clone https://github.com/merijndewit/Office_Portal.git

-After we've cloned the project we want to go to the directory of the executable:
+After we've cloned the project we want to execute it:

-	cd Office_Portal/GUI/OfficePortal-0.1/

-And start it:

-	./main_Office_Portal
+	sudo Office_Portal/GUI/OfficePortal-0.1/main_Office_Portal

 Then Office Portal should launch and you can use the GUI!